Melissa Muender, MA

 BS, Liberty University

 Amy Raybould graduated magna cum laude with a Bachelor of Science degree in Business Economics and earned a Master of Arts degree in Business from Liberty University.
-During her studies, Amy assisted in teaching all age groups ranging from elementary students to undergraduate and graduate college students.
-This is her sixth year as the Classroom Teacher for the Academy’s AP® Microeconomics and AP® Macroeconomics courses.
+During her years of study, Amy assisted in teaching all age groups, ranging from elementary students to undergraduate and graduate college students.
+She has taught the Academy’s AP® Microeconomics and AP® Macroeconomics courses since their inception.

-She currently resides in New Jersey where she has served as a Relationship Manager and Vice President in the banking industry.
+She currently resides in New Jersey, where she has served as a Relationship Manager and Vice President in the banking industry.
 Amy is no stranger to the online education format.
-Prior to working at TD Bank and Susquehanna Bank, Amy served as the Director of Academic Advising for Liberty University Online.
+Prior to working at TD Bank and Susquehanna Bank, she served as the Director of Academic Advising for Liberty University Online.

 Duration: One-semester course offered in the fall (16 weeks)